veelvili-tech/Breast-Tumor-Classification-Malignant-vs.-Benign-/README.md

 From a business and healthcare operations perspective, this project aims to:

 - Reduce diagnostic uncertainty and human error

--Support early intervention and faster clinical decisions
+- Support early intervention and faster clinical decisions

-Improve consistency in tumor classification
+- Improve consistency in tumor classification

-Demonstrate how AI models can be translated into deployable, real-world tools
+- Demonstrate how AI models can be translated into deployable, real-world tools

 # Classification-of-Breast-Tumors